jonnonz1/nz-statute-book/acts/public/2003/intellectual-disability-compulsory-care-and-rehabilitation-act-2003.md

   (d) the Privacy Commissioner:
   (e) the Health and Disability Commissioner:
   (f) a Human Rights Commissioner:
-  (g) in the case of a care recipient who is a child or young person, the Commissioner for Children:
+  (g) in the case of a care recipient who is a child or young person, the Children’s Commissioner:
   (h) the Director-General of Health:
   (i) a district inspector:
   (j) the care manager: